All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Locally tree-like EPPA-witnesses: Proof of Theorem

-Note that Observation~\ref{obs:tree-amalgamation_irreducible} in particular implies that the only copies of $\str A$ in $\str C$ are those which we added in some step of the construction of $\str C$.
-Also note that in Observation~\ref{obs:tree-amalgamation_completion}, the fact that we are only amalgamating over structures which lie in a copy of $\str A$ was crucial, because ``being irreducible'' is not a hereditary property (for example, if $L$ is a language containing one ternary relation $\rel{}{}$ and $\str X$ is an $L$-structure such that $X=\{a,b,c\}$ and $\rel{X}{} = \{(a,b,c)\}$, then $\str X$ is irreducible, but the substructure of $\str X$ induced on $\{a,b\}$ is not irreducible).
+Note that the fact that we are only amalgamating over structures which lie in a copy of $\str A$ was crucial, because ``being irreducible'' is not a hereditary property (for example, if $L$ is a language containing one ternary relation $\rel{}{}$ and $\str X$ is an $L$-structure such that $X=\{a,b,c\}$ and $\rel{X}{} = \{(a,b,c)\}$, then $\str X$ is irreducible, but the substructure of $\str X$ induced on $\{a,b\}$ is not irreducible).

-We will make use of the following lemma which has a graph-theoretic proof: \begin{lemma} Let $L$ be a language equipped with a permutation group $\GammaL$, containing a binary symmetric relation $E$, and let $\str A$ be a finite irreducible $\GammaL$-structure such that $E_\str A$ is a complete graph.
+We will make use of the following lemma which has a graph-theoretic proof: \begin{lemma} Let $L$ be a language equipped with a permutation group $\GammaL$, assume that $L$ contains a binary symmetric relation $E$, and let $\str A$ be a finite irreducible $\GammaL$-structure such that $E_\str A$ is a complete graph.
 Let $\str{B}$ be a $\GammaL$-structure satisfying the following: \begin{enumerate} \item Every irreducible substructure of $\str B$ is isomorphic to a substructure of $\str{A}$, and \item $\str B$ contains no induced graph cycles (of length $\geq 4$) in the relation $E_\str B$. \end{enumerate} Then $\str{B}$ is a substructure of a tree amalgamation of copies of $\str{A}$. \end{lemma} \begin{proof} We proceed by induction on $|B|$.
 If $\str{B}$ is irreducible then the statement follows trivially, hence we can assume that $\str B$ is reducible.